Team-RTG/Realistic-Terrain-Generation/README.md

 * Create an API to allow other mods to customise terrain generation.

 # Downloads
-Latest beta release: [RTG-1.7.10-0.2.0.jar](http://curse.com/mc-mods/minecraft/237989-realistic-terrain-generation/2268572) (Beta)
+Latest beta release: [RTG-1.7.10-0.3.0.jar](http://curse.com/mc-mods/minecraft/237989-realistic-terrain-generation/2268572) (Beta)

 All downloads can also be found in the [Releases section](https://github.com/Team-RTG/Realistic-Terrain-Generation/releases) on GitHub.

 __(Please note that RTG is currently in beta, which means that it should primarily be used for testing purposes.
 Please backup your worlds before installing RTG if you plan on using it in your public or private mod pack.)__

 # Installation
-1. Download and install the latest recommended version of [Forge for 1.7.10](http://files.minecraftforge.net/).
+1. Download and install the latest **recommended** version of [Forge for 1.7.10](http://files.minecraftforge.net/).
 2. [Download this mod](http://www.curse.com/mc-mods/minecraft/237989-realistic-terrain-generation) and place it in your 'mods' folder.
 3. For singleplayer... create a new world, click the [More World Options] button, choose 'Realistic' from the [World Type] button, then click [Create New World]
 4. For servers... use **level-type=RTG** in server.properties